-More then 60 manuals were published at the department.
-The electronic versions of English Grammar, Computer in Use, Optics have been designed.
+More than 75 manuals were published at the department.
+The electronic versions of English Grammar, Computer in Use, Studying Optics have been produced.
 It helps students to improve their knowledge working on computers.

-Much attention is given to working out different tests for distance education.
+Much attention is given to working out different tests for distance education and special courses.